cortexproject/cortex/docs/architecture.md

 3. `ACTIVE` is an ingester's state when it is fully initialized.
 It may receive both write and read requests for tokens it owns.

 4. `LEAVING` is an ingester's state when it is shutting down.
 It cannot receive write requests anymore, while it could still receive read requests for series it has in memory.
-While in this state, the ingester may look for a `PENDING` ingester to start a hand-over process with, used to transfer the state from `LEAVING` ingester to a `PENDING` one, during a rolling update. (`PENDING` ingester moves to `JOINING` state during hand-over process).
+While in this state, the ingester may look for a `PENDING` ingester to start a hand-over process with, used to transfer the state from `LEAVING` ingester to a `PENDING` one, during a rolling update (`PENDING` ingester moves to `JOINING` state during hand-over process).
 If there is no new ingester to accept hand-over, ingester in `LEAVING` state will flush data to storage instead.

 5. `UNHEALTHY` is an ingester's state when it has failed to heartbeat to the ring's KV Store.
 While in this state, distributors skip the ingester while building the replication set for incoming series and the ingester does not receive write or read requests.